 In the circuit, I used about 1cm diameter ferrite ring and put 12 turns of each wire.
 The transistor is standard NPN BC549.
 The resistor is 320Ω.
 Probably the trickiest part is making the transformer and connecting the transformer right.
 In the schematic, you can see that transformer dots are on opposite sides.
 This means that wires are connected from different ends.
 Wind eight turns of two wires together until you fill the whole core with one layer.
 Then take two wires from opposite ends and solder together.
 One remaining wire goes to transistor collector and another to base through the resistor.
 The size of ferrite rink may vary – the effect

 Here it is working with two series LEDs – white (~4V) and green (~2V):

 As you can see no problem to drive two LEDs in series.
 Also tried to attach three LEDs – they worked, but intensity dropped drastically.
 Probably adding wire turns to secondary (L2) coil would be able to deal with this.

-Real measured signals with scope when only green LED is lit:
+Real measured signals with the scope when the only green LED is lit:

-Green wave is base voltage; yellow – collector voltage.
-As you can see collector voltage rises up to 3.2V and then LED drains the power from inductor.
+The green wave is base voltage; yellow – collector voltage.
+As you can see, the collector voltage rises to 3.2V and then LED drains the power from the inductor.
 In this time base voltage and so current increases slowly and then turns on transistor.

-Hope you enjoyed this little experiment as I did.
-Please leave comment on what can be improved here to make joule thief more efficient.
+I hope you enjoyed this little experiment as I did.
+Please leave a comment on what can be improved here to make joule thief more efficient.